oguzhankircali/soap-logging/README.md

-# soap-logging
+# SOAP Services Logging with One Class
-Just one class to log all SOAP services
+You can log outgoing and incoming XML data of your SOAP services with just one class.
+You can see it in SoapBehavior.cs file.